BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_0_Understanding_Your_Bitcoin_Setup.md

 After working through this chapter, a developer will be able to:

    * Demonstrate that Their Bitcoin Node is Installed and Up-to-date
+   * Create Bitcoin Wallets
+   * Use Basic Wallet Commands
    * Create an Address to Receive Bitcoin Funds
-   * Use Basic Wallet Commands
    * Create an Address from a Descriptor

 Supporting objectives include the ability to: